brendonthiede/archimedes/README.md

 ```
 ## Usuage

-To deploy a property 2 things are needed.
-First item is a template file that will be stored in with the application repo.
-This template will be parsed using the [golang text/template package](https://pkg.go.dev/text/template "text/template package")  A key value pair pattern is used to define the individual properties and values from a supplied sourceConfig in the ArchimedesProperty definition can be referenced as well as any of the features available in the text/template package.
-This allows developers to place logic if needed to enhance flexibility.
+To deploy an Archimedes property you will need an application property template along with a Archimedes property  definition.
+The properties template file will be stored in with the application repo or any repo desired.
+This template will be parsed using the [golang text/template package](https://pkg.go.dev/text/template "text/template package").
+A key value pair pattern is used with the = to separate the key and the value to define the individual properties.
+Data to be merged is suppied from the sourceConfig in the ArchimedesProperty definition.
+There are two options for how this template is parsed into the configMap that will be generated.
+The propertyType in the Archimedes proterty spec (details below) allows for either individual key values to be parsed into separate values (kpv option and values in template separated by =) or the final merged template to be setup under a defined key value (file option with keyName property defined).
+The file option opens the door for any configuration format to be merged with the sourceConfig.
 ### Application Property Template

 ```